 Long Island Divorce Attorney – Huntington, New York

 Divorce is never an easy process.
 In any divorce matter, it is important to protect your rights as early as possible.
 The first step is to obtain the advice of an experienced divorce lawyer.
 The decisions you make at the time of separation and during the divorce process are critical to your rights and most likely the outcome of your case.
 Most people going through a divorce have many questions are not sure what the divorce process entails.
 Whether you are seeking a lawyer for a contested divorce or an uncontested divorce lawyer, we can help.
+We are also proud to represent clients in same-sex divorces.

 There are 2 types of divorce cases – contested divorces and uncontested divorces.

-An uncontested divorce is one in which the Defendant-Spouse (the party who did not initiate the divorce) is not opposing the dissolution of the marriage or any of the ancillary issues such as custody, visitation, child support, equitable distribution of property, spousal maintenance (alimony), etc. These issues can be resolved in a Stipulation of Settlement.
+An uncontested divorce is one in which the Defendant-Spouse (the party who did not initiate the divorce) is not opposing the dissolution of the marriage or any of the ancillary issues such as child custody, visitation, child support, equitable distribution of property, spousal maintenance (alimony), etc. These issues can be resolved in a Stipulation of Settlement.

 A contested divorce is one in which the spouses cannot agree upon the dissolution of the marriage or the above-mentioned ancillary issues.
 A contested divorce can become uncontested if all the issues are eventually resolved by the parties in a Stipulation of Settlement (sometimes known as a Settlement Agreement).
 If these issues cannot eventually be resolved, the court will hold a trial and issue a ruling on all issues.